 (for example, hair and beauty services, shoe repairs/key cutting, travel agents, ticket offices (eg for theatres), dry cleaners, launderettes, PC/TV/domestic appliance repair, funeral directors, photo processing, tool hire, car hire)

-The discount is available for 2019-20 and 2020-21 only, and is subject to State Aid de minimis limits (please read our State aid rules page for more information).
+The discount is available for 2019/2020 and 2020/2021 only, with the exception of cinemas and live music venues which are limited to 2020/2021 only, and is subject to State Aid de minimis limits (please read our State aid rules page for more information).

 For the purpose of this discount, we do not consider the following to be retail use: